fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Process to be implemented in Vantiq

-1. Receive data from the AI camera and the location acquiring app.
+1. Receive data from the AI camera and the location acquiring App.
    * It is preferable to be able to easily respond to the specification changes caused by protocols and version upgrades.

 1. Add the necessary information to the data sent from the AI camera.